jonthysell/HawCards/README.md

 # HawCards #

-HawCards is a collection of Hawaiian language word lists provided to aid in the creation of flashcards.
-Lists are provided as rawm tab-separated text files, along with any links to versions on popular online flashcard services.
+HawCards is a collection of Hawaiian language word lists to aid in the creation of flashcards.
+Lists are provided as raw tab-separated text files, along with any links to versions on popular online flashcard services.

 ## Word Lists ##